Mornos: Geology of the Mornos rift valley

 As a result of this "pull-apart" stress across the outer Hellenides, the Gulf of Corinth and its extension on the west, the Gulf of Patras, divided the Peloponnesus from the mainland and moved it south.
 The seismic zone created by all this deformation is one of the most intense on Earth.
 In addition to causing the main fault, the stress of extension relieved itself over a number of smaller approximately parallel subfaults within the Corinth Basin and to the north of it.
 One of these is the Amphissa-Arachova fault system, containing the Delphi fault, and creating the Pleistos rift valley.
 Further west is the Mornos fault, creating the Mornos rift valley, still separated from the valley to the east by mountains of the outer Hellenides.

 Mornos artificial lake

-Mornos Lake was created as a reservoir for the city of Athens, which is populated by about 3.1 million people, representing about 40% of the population of Greece.
+Mornos Lake was created as a reservoir for the city of Athens, which is populated by about 3.1 million people, representing about 30% of the population of Greece.
 To create it, a simple earthen embankment was placed across the Mornos River in Central Greece at 38°31′37.1″N 22°07′14.7″E. Though of earth, the soil is very compact.
 Monitored by GPS, the dam has a low rate of deformation and is considered one of the more stable in Greece.
 The fact that the dam is located in a region of high seismicity causes some concern and results in a higher level of monitoring.
+The lake has shrunk because of high temperatures and the lack of water, leading to the reemergence of Kallio, a village submerged by the creation of the lake.